This company is not yet accredited. To learn more, see reviews below or submit your own.

 Hancock is another old-time life insurance provider.
 It was founded in 1862 but it was acquired by Canadian insurer, Manulife Financial, in 2004.
 The subsidiary is still headquartered in Boston.

-- Product variety: Hancock offers a complete line of insurance products.
+Product variety: Hancock offers a complete line of insurance products.

-- Additional tools: Long-term care insurance, mutual funds and college savings plans are also offered by Hancock.
+Additional tools: Long-term care insurance, mutual funds and college savings plans are also offered by Hancock.

-- Industry leader: John Hancock leads the industry in survivorship life sales.
+Industry leader: John Hancock leads the industry in survivorship life sales.

-- Products: Hancock agents will likely steer customers towards using Hancock products.
+Products: Hancock agents will likely steer customers towards using Hancock products.

 Not for everyone: While competitive on many levels, Hancock will not always be the best fit for all consumers.

-John Hancock Life Insurance Company Profile
+John Hancock Life Insurance Company Information

 - Company Name: